 What to Do When the Bank Says You Need a Cosigner

-If your lender says you don’t qualify for a loan—but you might get approved with a cosigner—it’s a signal that your credit scores or your income weren’t high enough for their requirements.
+If your lender says you don’t qualify for a loan without a cosigner, it’s a signal that your credit scores or your income were not high enough for their requirements.
 With the right cosigner, you might get the funding you need.

 How a Cosigner Helps

-What happens if you don’t pay: A cosigner takes full responsibility for the debt—if you don’t pay off the loan, your cosigner will have to do so.
+A cosigner takes full responsibility for the debt—if you don’t pay off the loan, your cosigner will have to do so.
 If neither of you can pay off the loan, lenders will report the defaulted loan to credit bureaus, and credit scores for both you and your cosigner will fall.
-What’s more, lenders could potentially try to collect the amount due with legal action, which can further complicate matters.
+What’s more, lenders could potentially try to collect the amount due through legal action, which can further complicate matters.

 Why You Need a Cosigner